zio/zio/docs/howto/use_modules_and_layers.md

 Let's build a module for user data access, following these simple steps:

 1. Define an object that gives the name to the module, this can be (not necessarily) a package object
-1. Within the module object define a `trait Service` that defines the interface our module is exposing, in our case 2 methods to retrieve a product details, and one to retrieve the related products
+1. Within the module object define a `trait Service` that defines the interface our module is exposing, in our case 2 methods to retrieve and create a user
-1. Within the module object define a type alias like `type ModuleName = Has[Service]` (see below for details on `Has`)
 1. Within the module object define the different implementations of `ModuleName` through `ZLayer` (see below for details on `ZLayer`)
+1. Define a type alias like `type ModuleName = Has[Service]` (see below for details on `Has`)

 ```scala mdoc:silent
 import zio.{Has, ZLayer}